mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 #### Fixed

+- Fixed an issue where `releaseDate` was not getting set on "flip" cards
 - Fixed duplicate UUID's on [Card (Token)](/data-models/card-token/) model for "AAFR" tokens
 - Fixed MDFC cards having the wrong mana value on its face
 - Fixed "Grist, the Hunger Tide" not being a valid commander card